 - Note especially that steps 1-3 (Transactions, Journal Entries, and Ledger Posting) occur repeatedly and continuously throughout the period until very near period end.
 Firms normally take the final two steps (building a trial balance and publishing reports), only at period end.

-For very large firms, financial transactions of many kinds occur frequently and more or less continuously.
+For very large firms, many kinds of transactions that impact accounts occur frequently and more or less continuously.
 Exhibit 2 above suggests just a few of the many transactions that can ultimately impact accounting system accounts.
 For example, the accounting system is impacted by every:

 For large firms, the list of transaction types could extend to scores or hundreds of items.